Step by step

 - Bend one knee into the chest, then the other knee, keeping most of the weight in your arms.
 On an inhalation bring your legs up in line with the rest of the body: hips above shoulders and ankles above hips.

-- Lengthen the tailbone up towards the heels.
+- While in Headstand, lengthen the tailbone up towards the heels.
 Root your elbows down and knit your ribs in.

 - To come out of the pose, bend your knees and bring your feet to the buttocks, knees to the chest, and with control place your feet back on the floor.
 Rest in Child’s pose.